yifengyou/linux-0.11-lab/README.md

     $ make  		// compile
     $ make start-hd	// boot it on qemu with hard disk image
     $ make debug-hd	// debug it via qemu & gdb, you'd start gdb to connect it.
-    $ make start-hd G=0 // Use curses based terminal instead of graphics, friendly for ssh login
+    $ make start-hd G=1 // Use graphics instead of curses based terminal, friendly for graphic desktop

     $ make switch       // switch to another emulator, between qemu and bochs Switch to use emulator: bochs